-Employees may elect not to participate in medical insurance coverage.
-If an employee chooses to waive all medical coverage, she or he must submit this choice in writing and forward it to the Department of Human Resources.
-Upon doing so, the employee will have no medical coverage of any type through the College.
-If an employee waives medical coverage because of coverage under a group health plan, such as a plan sponsored by her or his spouse or same sex domestic partner's employer, or other insurance, and such coverage ends, the employee (and her or his spouse or same sex domestic partner and dependents) may enroll in medical coverage within 31 days of coverage.
+Employees may elect to waive participation in the medical/prescription insurance plan.
+If an employee chooses to waive medical/prescription coverage, the individual must submit this choice on a Health Insurance Enrollment form or during the online Open Enrollment process.
+Upon doing so, the employee will have no medical/prescription coverage of any type through the College.

+If an employee waives medical/prescription coverage because of coverage under a group health plan, such as a plan sponsored by his or her spouse's employer, or other insurance, and such coverage ends, the employee (and his or her spouse and dependents) may enroll in medical/prescription coverage within 31 days of loss of coverage.